metal-stack/docs/docs/src/development/proposals/MEP8/README.md

   // Path defines the mountpoint, if nil, it will not be mounted Path           *string
-  // Device where the filesystem is created on, must be the full device path seen by the OS Device         Device
+  // Device where the filesystem is created on, must be the full device path seen by the OS Device         string
   // Format is the type of filesystem should be created Format         Format
   // Label is optional enhances readability
   Label          *string
   // MountOptions which might be required
-  MountOptions   []MountOption
+  MountOptions   []string
-  // Options during filesystem creation
+  // CreateOptions during filesystem creation CreateOptions  []string
-  Options        []FilesystemOption
 }

 // Disk represents a single block device visible from the OS, required type Disk struct {
   // Device is the full device path
-  Device          Device
+  Device          string
   // PartitionPrefix specifies which prefix is used if device is partitioned
   // e.g. device /dev/sda, first partition will be /dev/sda1, prefix is therefore /dev/sda
   // for nvme drives this is different, the prefix there is typically /dev/nvme0n1p